Ravenloft: Strahd's Possession: Reception

-In PC Gamer US, T. Liam McDonald wrote that Strahd's Possession was "one of SSI's best AD&D-based releases, packed with character, featuring just enough novelty, and being very nicely put together."
+In PC Gamer US, T. Liam McDonald wrote that Strahd's Possession was "one of SSI's best AD&D-based releases, packed with character, featuring just enough novelty, and being very nicely put together".
 Barry Brenesal of Electronic Entertainment called it "a strong step forward for SSI's epic role-playing fantasies", and found the game to be "cleverly designed, well-plotted, and atmospheric".
 Kevin Perry of Computer Game Review felt that Strahd's Possession failed to capture the Ravenloft campaign setting, and he described its interface as an exercise in "despair and frustration".
-He summarized, "Some of [the game's] ideas will help usher along the next generation of CRPGs, but it doesn't."
+He summarized that "some of [the game's] ideas will help usher along the next generation of CRPGs, but it doesn't".
 Conversely, the magazine's Ted Chapman called it "a decent enough game" and recommended it to fans of the genre.
 Computer Gaming World's Petra Schlunk approved of the game's "insidiously credible atmosphere".
 She disliked the real-time magic system, buggy enemy spawning and pathing, and erratic movement speed, and reported frequent crashes, but liked the graphics, sound, dialogue, and character creation system.
-Schlunk concluded that "Aside from a few technical problems and a somewhat cumbersome interface, Ravenloft is a solid, thoughtfully designed and enjoyable game", not so long as to discourage a replay to finish it again more efficiently.
+Schlunk concluded that "aside from a few technical problems and a somewhat cumbersome interface, Ravenloft is a solid, thoughtfully designed and enjoyable game", not so long as to discourage a replay to finish it again more efficiently.

+James V. Trunzo reviewed Ravenloft: Strahd's Possession in White Wolf #46 (Aug., 1994), giving it a final evaluation of "Very Good" and stated that "There's no denying that Ravenloft: Strahd's Possession is AD&D in a horror setting.
+But it's done well and is faithful to the trappings of Gothic horror.
+Considering the current state of computer adventure games, those factors are a huge plus."

 Strahd's Possession was nominated for Computer Gaming World's Role-Playing Game of the Year award in May 1995.
 The editors remarked that the game's "subject matter and new 3-D look enhance the solid background universe created by TSR's AD&D team".

 According to GameSpy, "Ravenloft: Strahd's Possession was a welcome return to form for SSI".